starakaj/ciee-ircam/class_03_midi_mapping/plan.md

 # Remaining Time: LAB
 - Simple: Classic monophonic synthesizer.
 Knobs to control attack, decay, sustain and release.
 - Harder: Same, but add a control for pitch bend and (if you know how) tremolo
-- Impossible: Add knobs to mix together different timbres.
+- Still harder: Add knobs to mix together different timbres.
 Try for example sliding between a harmonic and an inharmonic timbre with a single knob.
+- Very hard: How will you handle voice stealing?
+One thing you can do is implement glissando (a smooth transition to the next pitch) from the previously held note.
+Much trickier would be to implement arpeggiation amound all held notes.